 But no matter how much money they burn for living in this facility, it guarantees the safety and comfort of all family members.

-To ease your mind from the rising tension between nuclear-capable countries and worries of a civil unrest, investing a decent amount of money for this underground survival shelter may serve as one of your best life-saving decisions.
-At a price of $200,000, you get a Radius Engineering Survival Shelter with fiberglass shells that outlasts steel shells and concrete shells.
-Apart from the extremely tough walls, Radius also build their bunkers with air purifiers with a UV-radiation sterilization system too.
+To ease your mind from the rising tension between nuclear-capable countries and worries of civil unrest, investing a decent amount of money for this underground survival shelter may serve as one of your best life-saving decisions.
+At a price of $200,000, you get a Radius Engineering Survival Shelter with fiberglass shells that outlast steel shells and concrete shells.
+Apart from the extremely tough walls, Radius also builds their bunkers with air purifiers with a UV-radiation sterilization system too.

 When you get to the decoy house, you enter this closet that will lead you to a blast-proof, 2000-pound steel door.
 The above section of the command center covers a space of over 2,000 feet for the kitchen, and living area with a bedroom.
 On the other hand, its bottom part is where you can find the restrooms and bedrooms.